Breastfeeding works on a simple supply and demand principle.

 Cramps could be a late sign of dehydration, but most everyone begins with thirst, then fatigue, before muscle cramps set in.

-In the medical world, leg cramps after birth could be a missed blood clot.
+Leg cramps after birth could be a missed blood clot in the medical world.

 If mom is cramping over her whole body, days after birth, that could be the birth experience causing muscle fatigue, sometimes misunderstood as cramping, or as explained dehydration.